The California Consumer Privacy Act

 Overall the policy is a win for consumers, granting them more control over their own personal data.
 In brief, under the effect of the CCPA consumers will have the right to:

-- Deletion of Information: Californians can request a company delete data collected about them
+- Deletion of Information: Californians can request a company to delete data collected about them.

 - Notice to consumers: Businesses must gain consent from users at or before the time of data collection.

 - Business practices for handling consumer requests: Businesses must offer a means for users to access, request, or delete their personal data.

 - Verification of requests: Businesses must be able to verify user requests.

 - Special rules regarding minors: There are separate specific requirements for minors under 13 years old, and minors aged 13-16 years.

 - Non-discrimination: Businesses cannot discriminate against consumers based on if said consumers exercised their data protection rights.
 However, businesses may offer different services that pertain to the consumer instead.
 This also requires calculating the value of consumer data.